Skip to content

 Use robot.running inside phase callbacks

-Each phase callback owns its own loop:
+Each phase callback owns its own while loop:

 def autonomous(robot):